tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 You can add backslashes in curl to separate out each parameter onto its own line (though, as I pointed out in the [curl tutorial](docapis_make_curl_call.html#make-the-request-in-curl-windows-7), Windows has trouble with backslashes).

-Other API doc sites might use a more plain URL, such as this plain example from Twitter:
+Other API doc sites might use the full resource URL, such as this plain example from Twitter:

 <a class="noExtIcon" href="https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-friends-list"><img src="images/twitterrequestexample.png" /></a>